aplteam/Tatin/docs/SyntaxReference.md

 ### Ping

 ```
-bool←Ping uri_
+bool←Ping uri
 ```

 Establishes whether the host is up and running with very little overhead.

-The optional left argument is only useful for test cases.
+If `uri` (can also be an alias) points to a folder a 1 is returned if that folder exists, otherwise 0.

 ### PublishPackage